Hackfridays/hackfridays/README.md

 - Is there outstanding work? _No_
 - Is there a blog post written? _[Arduino + NodeJS = Theremin w/ Visualizer](http://blog.cloudoki.com/arduino-nodejs-theremin-w-visualizer/)_
 - Are you proud of the content of this post, or should it be amended? _Nothing to be amended but a video of the working solution must be added_
-- Can the code use a refactor and/or cleanup (does it follow best practice)? _Yes it can be refactor_
+- Can the code use a refactor and/or cleanup (does it follow best practice)? _Yes it can be refactored_
 - Would there be value in presenting this work to others (internal/external)? _Not sure only to show a cool thing working it's not really something that difficult or impressive to do_

 ## Image detection Cordova plugin